LeonardA-L/sumPrimes-codingame-course/markdowns/part1.md

 # Sum all primes

 Write a `sumPrimes` function to sum all prime numbers up to the parameter `limit` *included*.
-Copy you `isPrime` function from the last assignment to make use of it here.
+Copy you `isPrime` function from the last assignment to make use of it

 @[Write the sumPrimes function]({"stubs": ["sumPrimes.js"], "command": "/project/target/node_modules/mocha/bin/mocha test/testSumPrimes.js"})